Admitted International Students - What's Next?

 Housing Application / Room Selection Process

-2. Completion of My College Roomie profile.
-(Opens April 1 for the following year).
+2. Complete My College Roomie profile.
+(Opens April 1 for the fall term).

 4. Roommate matching with roommate pair in My College Roomie software.